-- To start and end class on time. - To reply to e-mails within 24 hours on weekdays and 48 hours on weekends. - To be available for meetings by appointment via phone or Zoom. - To assign out of class work that adequately covers the material and meets the learning objectives of the course while adhering to the time expectations for a 3 credit course. - To give an exam that accurately reflects the material covered in class and assigned in our readings.
+- To start and end class on time. - To reply to e-mails within 24 hours on weekdays and 48 hours on weekends. - To be available for meetings during my office hours or by appointment via phone or Zoom.

+- To assign out of class work that adequately covers the material and meets the learning objectives of the course while adhering to the time expectations for a 3credit course. - To give an exam that accurately reflects the material covered in class and assigned in our readings.